basham/swit-workshop-writing/slides.md

 - Technology
 - Identity
-- Values

 Notes:
 The words we use should make people feel included and welcome.
-In this part, we will explore how we can be considerate of the choices people make regarding their technology, identity, and values.
+This is a huge topic but we will start by exploring how we can be considerate of the choices people make regarding their technology and identity.